 I walked into the main bamboo grove just before 9am in the morning and the path is almost empty.
 This was exactly like how it is in the videos and pictures.

 We walked the full length in about 20 minutes or so at a comfortable pace.
-Well maybe 30 minutes, we did stop to take pictures and videos while there weren’t too many people.
+Well maybe 30 minutes to 40 mins, we did stop to take pictures and videos while there weren’t too many people.

 The path is around 400 metres from the Tenryu-ji north gate to the far end near Okochi Sanso Villa.
 Both sides are fenced with woven bamboo panels, put up to stop people damaging the stalks, and the fencing means the forest feels slightly more corridor-like than the photographs suggest.

-By the time I reach the far end and turn back, a few other visitors have arrived.
+By the time I reached the far end and turn back, a few other visitors have arrived.
 By nearly 10am the path behind me is noticeably busier.
-By ten, from what I see later, it was packed.
+By ten, from what I see later, it was packed!

 The bamboo grove is free to enter and open around the clock, though of course there is no light after dark so a night visit is not worth it unless you just fancy it I guess.

 After the bamboo forest, we walked through and continue into the neighbourhood.
-The area around Tenryu-ji Temple connects directly to the grove and the temple garden (about 500 yen) is worth the time.
-The bamboo is one part of a wider district that rewards wandering.
+The area around Tenryu-ji Temple connects directly to the grove and the temple garden (about 500 yen) and is very peaceful.

 Things to do near Arashiyama Bamboo Forest